CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/OSPF.md

 ## <h>nv set vrf \<vrf-id\> router ospf area \<area-id\> range \<range-id\> cost</h>

 Configures the metric advertised for the specified address range.
 You can specify a value between 0 and 16777215, or `auto`.
-The default value is `auto` (the operational default value is derived from the components).
+The default value is `auto` (Cumulus Linux derives the operational default value from the components).

 ### Command Syntax